yyl-20020115/nesasm/README.md

               won't have any effect if you use the '-m' command line option.

-    EQU     - Assign a value to a symbol.
+    EQU     - Assign an integer value to a symbol.
 The character '=' has the same function too.

+    SEQU    - Assign a string value to a symbol.

     BANK    - Select a 8KB ROM bank (0-127) and reset the location counter to the latest known position in this bank.